 Sell Cartier Bracelet

 The Cartier Love Bracelet is perhaps the most popular piece that it has produced.
 It is well known for the letter “O” with a horizontal line inside.
-These bracelets were commonly made of 18-karat white, yellow, and rose gold, making them extremely expensive and popular in the secondary market.
+Cartier makes its bracelets out of 18-karat white, yellow, and rose gold, making them extremely expensive and popular in the secondary market.
 If you sell your Cartier bracelet, you will surely get a huge amount of cash.
 Nevada Coin Mart is where you want to sell your Cartier Love bracelet as they pay the most cash for it.

 In 1847, Louis-François Cartier founded Cartier when he took over his master’s—Adolphe Picard—workshop in Paris.
 Years later, in 1874, Alfred Cartier took over the business from his father.
 However, it was Alfred’s sons Louis, Pierre, and Jacques who catapulted the business into the brand we know today.

 Cartier soon became a favorite among royals, especially with King Edward VII, who dubbed Cartier as “the jeweler of kings and the king of jewelers.”
 In 1904, King Edward granted a royal warrant to Cartier, enabling them to supply jewelry to the royals.
 In 1909, Pierre Cartier opened a store in New York City, which was later moved to 653 Fifth Avenue in 1917.

 Since then, the Maison has evolved into what many consider the finest jewelry house in the world.
 Royalty, movie stars, and industry moguls have also been among its clients.
 For example, King Farouk of Egypt, The Duchess of Windsor, Elizabeth Taylor, Grace Kelly, and Clark Gable visited Cartier and bought or had jewelry made for them.